ngageoint/hootenanny/README.md

 * Derive changesets between maps and apply the changesets to external OSM data stores
 * Detect spoken languages in a map's tag data
 * Explore tag data
-* Filtering features based on tag content and schema relationships
+* Filter features based on tag content and schema relationships
 * Gather statistics from a map
 * Identify road intersections in a map
 * Locate phone numbers geographically